jolynch/website/content/posts/there_has_been_inflation.md

-available for these asset classes (say relative to liquid assets like stocks or bonds) and I'm not sufficiently invested in this post to try to get it, so let's just look as some of the tail events that have happened in the last decade and see what we can see.
+available for these asset classes (say relative to liquid assets like stocks or bonds) and I'm not sufficiently invested in this post to try to get it, so let's just look as some of the tail events that have happened in the last decade and see what we see.

 We can calculate inflation rates with a simple function
 {{< highlight python >}}